Terms, conditions and medical guidance and FAQs

 Location: We are located in the main hotel building, directly underneath the Terrace Bar, on the corner that overlooks Fistral.
 You’ll see surfboards outside and our sign on the wall.
 Use this What Three Words link if stuck.

 Please bring: A towel and bathing costume or similar to wear under the wetsuits.
+For coasteering, you will need to bring trainers - they will get wet, but not ruined.
 Everything else (wetsuit, surfboard, personal protection equipment etc…) is provided and included in the cost of your lesson.

 NOPs / Refunds / Adverse conditions